-Curtis Hayes is Chair of the Department of Criminal Justice and Chemical Dependency at WNMU.
+Curtis Hayes is Chair of the Department of Behavioral Sciences at WNMU.
 He has taught at WNMU since 1993.
 Curtis’ teaching load includes criminal justice courses for degree bound students and law related topics in the WNMU Police Academy.
 He is the faculty advisor to the Criminal Justice Club and WNMU’s chapter of Alpha Phi Sigma, a national honor society for criminal justice students.

 Prior to becoming a full-time educator, Curtis practiced law in New Mexico for ten years, primarily as a prosecutor.
 He was a public defender for one year and served as general counsel for Grant County, New Mexico for one year.